Muthumanickam1521/RAG-QA-Assistant/README.md

 2. Upload your file (please wait a few seconds for processing).
 3. Ask your question!

+## Installation
+In case, Streamlit does not work like as expected, we can run this project in our local.
+1. Open a linux terminal.
+Run the command
+   """python
+   git clone
+   """

 ## Limitations

 Like any project, this RAG application has a few limitations: